tarantool/go-tarantool/README.md

 * The `connection_pool` subpackage has been renamed to `pool`.
 * The type `PoolOpts` has been renamed to `Opts`.
-* `pool.Connect` now accepts context as first argument, which user may cancel in process.
-If it is canceled in progress, an error will be returned.
-  All created connections will be closed.
+* `pool.Connect` and `pool.ConnectWithOpts`  now accept context as the first argument, which user may cancel in process.
+If it is canceled in progress, an error will be returned and all created connections will be closed.
-* `pool.Add` now accepts context as first argument, which user may cancel in process.
-* Now you need to pass `map[string]Dialer` to the `pool.Connect` as the second argument, instead of a list of addresses.
-Each dialer is associated with a unique string ID, which allows them to be distinguished.
+* `pool.Connect` and `pool.ConnectWithOpts` now accept `[]pool.Instance` as
+  the second argument instead of a list of addresses.
+Each instance is associated with a unique string name, `Dialer` and connection options which allows instances to be independently configured.
+* `pool.Add` now accepts context as the first argument, which user may cancel in process.
+* `pool.Add` now accepts `pool.Instance` as the second argument instead of an address, it allows to configure a new instance more flexible.
 * `pool.GetPoolInfo` has been renamed to `pool.GetInfo`.
 Return type has been changed to `map[string]ConnectionInfo`.
 * Operations `Ping`, `Select`, `Insert`, `Replace`, `Delete`, `Update`, `Upsert`, `Call`, `Call16`, `Call17`, `Eval`, `Execute` of a `Pooler` return response data instead of an actual responses.